borkdude/blog/posts/using-clojure-spec-alpha-with-babashka.md

 gave an inspiring [talk](https://youtu.be/KeZNRypKVa4) at ClojuTRE in which he announced that spec 2 was soon coming.
 I'm still hoping it will soon come, but I understand that a lot of good things happened at Cognitect and they had other things to work on.
-In the open issue I've asked for feedback on including `clojure.spec.alpha` as it is and most people were in favor of waiting for clojure spec stable.
+In the open babashka issue I've asked for feedback on including `clojure.spec.alpha` as it is and most people were in favor of waiting for clojure spec 2.
 I decided to be patient and investigate alternatives.
 If we aren't going to include `clojure.spec.alpha` as a built-in, what alternatives do we have?
 We could try to run `clojure.spec.alpha` from source instead of a built-in so people can use it as an optional library.